Practical Information

 Study tools

-You will get familiarized to the student tools through our UVA-platforms training during the Orientation Days.
-The username and password you will receive when registering to the University also during the Orientation Days.
-After receiving them, you will be able to log on to our systems.
-You will be able to do your course and exam registrations after your arrival.
+You will get familiarized with the student tools during the Orientation Days.
+The IT username and password you will receive when registering to the university during the Orientation Days.
+After receiving the IT credentials, you will be able to log on to our systems.
+You will be able to do your course registrations after your arrival.

 Study fields